vorSherer/code-201-prework/README.md

 ##### 3. Complete the setup guide for your computer's operating system *(multiple downloads are involved; 1-3 hours depending on your network speed)*

-###### CODE 101 DOES NOT COVER YOUR COMPTER SETUP FOR 201.
+###### CODE 101 DOES NOT COVER YOUR COMPUTER SETUP FOR 201.
 MAKE SURE TO FOLLOW THE ENTIRE SETUP GUIDE FOR YOUR OPERATING SYSTEM - Graduates of code 102 will have completed this computer setup step.

   - [Mac OS X](prework/mac/1_terminal.md)
   - [Ubuntu](prework/ubuntu/1_terminal.md)